SAP-samples/s4hana-ext-deploy-custom-ui/README.md

 # SAP S/4HANA Cloud Extensions - Deploy SAP Cloud Platform Fiori App to SAP S/4HANA Cloud
-This simple Fiori UI sample application showcases an extension to an SAP S/4HANA Cloud system.
-It lists the actual stock movement information (from a custom CDS view) with extended material information (from a custom field).<br/> This very simple app is to be seen in the context of the overall scenario which takes up several focal extensibility topics.
-The scenario is rather to show how you can do in-app extensions on SAP S/4HANA Cloud, expose a service from a Custom CDS view and consume this service in a custom SAP Fiori UI on SAP Cloud Platform.
-Furthermore, the scenario includes the topic of deploying the custom UI from SAP Cloud Platform to SAP S/4HANA Cloud as well as a description on transporting extensions from a quality to a productive system.
+This SAP S/4HANA Cloud sample application is provided to you as part of SAP Extensibility Explorer for SAP S/4HANA Cloud.
+SAP Extensibility Explorer is a central place where anyone involved in the extensibility process can gain insight into various types of extensibility options.
+At the heart of SAP Extensibility Explorer, there is a rich repository of sample scenarios which show, in a hands-on way, how to realize an extensibility requirement leveraging different extensibility patterns.

+Find a detailed description of the sample scenario here: http://tiny.cc/s4-deploy-custom-ui.

 Requirements
 -------------
 - An account in SAP Cloud Platform with a subaccount in the Neo environment and SAP Web IDE Full Stack enabled.
-- A licensed productive SAP S/4HANA Cloud tenant.
+- An SAP S/4HANA Cloud tenant.
+This is a commercial paid product.

-Set-up Instructions Guide
+Download and Installation
 -------------
 To implement this sample app in your own landscape, you need to do some preparation steps.
 These steps are outlined in the [set-up instructions guide](https://help.sap.com/viewer/841f379acd104dbf8685b3ad26e66af3/SHIP/en-US).
-There, you will find more details on the end to end steps, e.g.:
-* Creation of a custom field in SAP S/4HANA Cloud
-* Connection setup of the SAP S/4HANA Cloud system and SAP Cloud Platform (via a communication arrangement)
-* Deployment of the sample app
-* Integration of the custom app on the S/4HANA Cloud Launchpad
-* Transportation of the custom UI and extenstions from a quality to a productive SAP S/4HANA Cloud system

 Known issues
 ---------------------